hemzaz/nvidia-acceleration-on-ubuntu/README.md

 * [Watch HDR content](#watch-hdr-content)
 * [Epilogue](#epilogue)

-Thank you, @xtknight for the initial [VP9](https://github.com/xtknight/vdpau-va-driver-vp9) acceleration bits.
-Likewise and thank you, @xuanruiqi for the [VP9-update](https://github.com/xuanruiqi/vdpau-va-driver-vp9) to include additional fixes.
-Finally, thank you @elFarto for the [NVDEC-enabled](https://github.com/elFarto/nvidia-vaapi-driver) driver.
-Both drivers can co-exist with few tweaks to the installation process.

 ### <a id="whats-included">What's included

 This is an automation **how-to** for installing minimum dependencies and building two VA-API drivers for use with NVIDIA graphics.